Manu García (footballer, born 1998): Alavés (loan)

-On 16 August 2016, García was loaned to Deportivo Alavés, newly promoted to La Liga, for one year.
+On 16 August 2016, García was loaned to Alavés, newly promoted to La Liga, for one year.
 He only made his debut on 1 December, as a substitute in a 3–0 win over Gimnàstic de Tarragona in the Copa del Rey.

 NAC Breda (loan)

 On 9 January 2017, García ended his season long loan short with Alavés and spent the rest of the season with Eerste Divisie side NAC Breda.
-He made his debut immediately, starting in a 2–0 win over Jong FC Utrecht on 16 January.
+He made his debut immediately, starting in a 2–0 win over Jong Utrecht on 16 January.
 García scored his first goal for the club on 6 February in a 1–0 win over Dordrecht.

 García was loaned back to NAC Breda for the 2017–18 season on 30 June 2017.

 Toulouse (loan)

 García joined Toulouse on loan for the 2018–19 season.

 Sporting Gijón

-García rejoined his first club Sporting de Gijón on 19 July 2019, signing a five-year contract and becoming the highest transfer in the club's history, as they paid €4 million for his services.
+García rejoined his first club Sporting Gijón on 19 July 2019, signing a five-year contract and becoming the highest transfer in the club's history, as they paid €4 million for his services.